simurai/user-styles/README.md

 ## Twitter (wide)

-This makes tweets more wide.
-For every tweet, the different types of information are spread horizontally so that it's easer to scan the timeline from top to bottom.
+This makes tweets wide.
+Each type of information are spread horizontally so that it's easer to scan the timeline from top to bottom.
+For example you can focus only on the text and just glance to the side if you're curious who wrote it or if there is an image attached.

 Before | After
 --- | ---